Australia in World War I: Conscription

 As manpower shortages on the Western Front began to become acute, a second plebiscite was held on 20 December 1917.
 This time it was defeated by an even greater margin of 94,152 votes.
 This effectively put an end to plans to expand the AIF in France and ultimately led to severe manpower shortages that the AIF in France experienced in 1917 and 1918.
-As a result, plans to expand the force to a 6th Division were shelved and its manpower distributed amongst the other five divisions, while the five divisions were amalgamated together under the banner of the Australian Corps, thus effectively allowing the 4th Division, which was struggling to maintain its numbers to act as a depot formation within the Corps with the other three divisions providing most of the combat power.
+As a result, plans to expand the force to a 6th Division were shelved and its manpower distributed among the other five divisions; the five divisions were amalgamated together under the banner of the Australian Corps, thus effectively allowing the 4th Division, which was struggling to maintain its numbers to act as a depot formation within the Corps with the other three divisions providing most of the combat power.

 As the war continued, the manpower shortages continued.
 Wounded men were being pressed back into service, and there were cases of "combat refusal" by the 1st and 59th Battalions.
 On 23 September 1918, Monash ordered the breakup of some under-strength battalions to reinforce others.
 In the AIF the battalion was the source of pride and identification for the men, rather than the regiment as in the British Army, so in some cases this order was defied – some men, who were not eligible to draw rations as their unit no longer officially existed, lived by stealing food or sharing with other units.
 Monash rescinded the order for a while but eventually "the Heads" (as Australians called their senior officers) enforced the change by marching off companies by night into different battalions.
 The change ultimately proved unnecessary as the war ended shortly after.